 Here are some guidelines and tips for bathing your kitten safely:

-- Use a sink or a very large bowl as a bath for the kitten.
+Use a sink or a very large bowl for the kitten's bath.
 Make sure you have enough room to work comfortably.
 You can place a folded towel in the middle of the sink, allowing the kitten a place to rest those feet and feel more stable.

-- Make sure to never wash the kittens' ears or eyes.
+Make sure to never wash the kittens' ears or eyes.
 To be on the safe side, it's best to avoid washing a kitten's head altogether.
-You can use a damp washcloth later on to wipe off any dirt from that area later on.
+You can use a damp washcloth to wipe off any dirt from that area later on.

 Remember to check the kittens after they are washed and dry.
-If a kitten feels cold to the touch and seems unresponsive, keep it warm and call your vet ASAP.
+If a kitten feels cold and unresponsive, keep it warm and call your vet ASAP.

 Must wash your cat?
 Try these gentle cat shampoos: